dasgituser/fpki-guides-1/pages/fpki_crls.md

 All certificates are not used for the same reason or issued by the same Certificate Authority.
 Some certificates may be used for digitally signing a document, another certificate may be used for logging into a website.
 In simple terms, we can say that a certificate policy is a set of rules used to define the use of a certificate.

-Similar to other PKIs, the Federal PKI has defined their own set of rules, or certificate policies, for certificates.
+Similar to other PKIs, the Federal PKI has defined their own set of rules, or certificate policies, for Federal certificates.
 In-depth details on the certificate profiles are contained in the current and historical Federal Public Key Infrastructure (FPKI) Policy documents.
 This table contains links to the most recent documents:

 | Certificates    | Policy Update Date  | Link to Profile Information|
 | -------------            |:----:               |:----:|
 | PIV Certificates           | May 5, 2015             | [Worksheets 5, 6, 8 and 9 in this document](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNP2AAO&field=File__Body__s)|
 | PIV _Interoperable_ Certificates           | May 5, 2015             | [Worksheets 4, 5, 6, and 7 in this document](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN9YAAW&field=File__Body__s)|

 An example of a certificate policy is demonstrated to the right.
-If you lookup this policy in the Federal PKI Certificate Policy doc, you'll see that the policy identifier is mapped to *id-fpki-common-policy*
+If you lookup this policy in the Federal PKI Certificate Policy doc, you'll see that the policy identifier is mapped to the policy called *id-fpki-common-policy*. **NOTE: (Add brief description of what id-fpki-common-policy means).**

-The degree to which a Relying Party can rely on (trust) a certificate for any purpose depends upon the policies associated with that certificate.
-Then,   as long as a certificate is valid (not expired, not revoked, legitimate CA signature), the certificate can be relied upon and used for its intended purpose(s).
+The degree to which a certificate can be trusted depends upon the policies associated with the certificate.
+Then, as long as a certificate is valid, the certificate can be and used for its intended purpose(s).

-> The more strict the certificate policy associated with the certificate, the more a Relying Party can trust the certificate.

 ### What are Certificate Revocation Lists ###
 Various events can occur that require a certificate (or a set of certificates) to no longer be trusted.
 When those events occur, the certificate needs to be revoked and Relying Parties notified,  Examples of such events include: